Mugmask/injectors-tester/README.md

 # Injector Tester

-An application designed to perform performance tests on injectors and analyze their efficiency at each stage.
+This application is designed to perform performance tests on injectors and analyze their efficiency at each stage.
+It features three sections: New Test, Test History, and Injectors.
+It is intended to be used as a desktop application with Tauri and Firebase.

 ## Features